Ueberspannung/PD-PPS-Controller/DOC/sw.md

 samd21_sam_ba_pd_pps_controller_mini
 ```
 flash it as described in [first ARM prototyp SW build instructions](#first-ARM-prototyp-SW-build-instructions)

-this fixes three issues:
- - there is no buildin led
- - standard bootloader is dual serial and usb,
-   the serrial pins are in use for different tasks, this causes tghe bootloader to get stuck in serial mode and it will not be acccessible
+two files have been modified / added:
+board_definitions.h:
+ - added include of board_definitions_pd_pps_controller_mini.h for BOARD_ID_pd_pps_controller_mini)

+board_definitions_pd_pps_controller_mini.h derived from borad_definitions_arduino_zero:
- - RX and TX LEDs are not present, pins used for different tasks
+ - added SAM_BA_USBCDC_ONLY to prevent bootloader from switching to serial mode, as the orignial serial pins are used for different tasks
+ - changed product string to "PD-PPS Mini"
+ - changed LED Port and pin to red led
+ - removed definitions for Rx/Tx LED (pins are used for button ond card detect)

 #### building the mini application
 after the preparations have been done the board should be visible as serial port